Burns in Nursing Homes Arise Out of Negligence

-Nursing Home Burns from Hot Food and Coffee
+Nursing Home Burns from Hot Food, Coffee, and Tea

 Nursing Home Burns from Shower or Bath Water that is Too Hot

 Like eating and drinking, most nursing home patients require assistance with bathing.

 A large component of staff assistance with bathing is making sure the shower or bath water is not too hot.
 If staff neglects to check the temperature of the water, the nursing home resident may develop second or third degree burns from scalding bath or shower water.